-The gas turbine power plant obtains its power by utilizing the energy of burnt gases and air, which is at high temperature and pressure by expanding through the several ring of fixed and moving blades.
+The gas turbine power plant obtains its power by utilizing the energy of burnt gases and air, which is at high temperature and pressure by expanding through the several rings of fixed and moving blades.
 It thus resembles a steam turbine.

-To get a high pressure (of the order of 4 to 10 bar) of working fluid, which is essential for expansion a compressor, is required.
+To get a high pressure (of the order of 4 to 10 bar) of the working fluid, which is essential for expansion a compressor, is required.

-To get a higher temperature of the working fluid a combustion chamber is required where combustion of air and fuel takes place giving temperature rise to the working fluid.
+To get a higher temperature of the working fluid a combustion chamber is required where the combustion of air and fuel takes place giving temperature rise to the working fluid.

 - a compressor,

 - a combustion chamber and

 Since the compressor is coupled with the turbine shaft, it absorbs some of the power produced by the turbine and hence lowers the efficiency.
 The network is, therefore, the difference between the turbine work and work required by the compressor to drive it.